 Wheeler Geologic Area Road is a 16.7 mile moderately trafficked point-to-point trail located near Creede, Colorado that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for nature trips, birding, and off road driving and is accessible from May until October.
+The trail is primarily used for nature trips, birding, and off road driving and is best used from May until October.

 off road driving

 Wheeler Geologic Monument is a natural formation of rocks and volcanic ash.